Hoarse Voice

 Investigations

-Any patient presenting with a hoarse voice should undergo a flexible nasal endoscopy (FNE).
-FNE allows visualisation of the larynx and the vocal cords (Fig. 2), therefore key in identifying any underlying pathology.
+It is essential for any patient presenting with a hoarse voice to undergo a flexible nasal endoscopy (FNE).
+FNE allows visualisation of the larynx and the vocal cords (Fig. 2), therefore key in identifying any underlying pathology, such as vocal cord palsy or structural abnormality of the larynx.
 It can be performed in the outpatient clinic, with minimal preparation required.

-Stroboscopy is used in specialist voice clinics and can be a very useful diagnostic test in vocal cord dysfunction.
+Video-stroboscopy is used in specialist voice clinics and can be a useful diagnostic test in vocal cord dysfunction.
 It involves the use of synchronised flashing lights to make vocal fold movements appear slower, allowing for complete assessment of their movement.

 Differential Diagnosis

-Functional causes should be seen as a diagnosis of exclusion when no cause can be found, however it is a common cause for hoarseness.
+There are a multiple causes of hoarseness, ranging from simple benign conditions to serious malignant or neurological causes.
+Regardless, all cases of new onset hoarseness need investigation and management depends on the underlying cause.
+Functional causes should be seen as a diagnosis of exclusion when no obvious cause can be found, however it is a common cause for hoarseness.

 Benign Laryngeal Conditions

-• Vocal cord polyps are typically benign lesions, however unlike vocal cord nodules, they are normally unilateral and may need surgical excision to exclude malignancy.
+Vocal cord polyps are typically benign lesions (Fig. 5), however unlike vocal cord nodules, they are normally unilateral and may need surgical excision to exclude malignancy.

-• Clinical examination will often be unremarkable, but FNE will reveal an erythematous larynx.
-Further investigation may require an OGD and treatment will be with a PPI ± H. Pylori eradication therapy.
+Laryngopharyngeal reflux (LPR) is a caused by acid reflux resulting in inflammation of the larynx.
+Whilst clinical examination will often be unremarkable, but FNE will reveal interarytenoid oedema, oedematous vocal cords, or granulations of the vocal cord process.
+Further investigation may require an gastroscopy and treatment will be with proton pump inhibitor (PPI) therapy ± H. Pylori eradication therapy.

-• Reinke’s oedema is oedema of the vocal folds (Fig. 4).
-It is strongly linked to smoking in females.
+Reinke’s oedema is oedema of the vocal folds (Fig. 6).
+It is strongly linked to smoking and is more common females, but can also be seen with laryngopharyngeal reflux.
 Smoking cessation and voice therapy are the mainstay of treatment.

-Figure 4 – Oedematous vocal cords, as seen in Reinke Oedema
+Figure 6 – Flexible nasal endoscopy view of oedematous vocal cords, as seen in Reinke’s oedema

 Infective